Fronkon Games

 • Callisto: 1.235 m/s².

 • Air Density: Air density in kg/m³ (default value is 1.225 kg/m³ at sea level).
+If a WeatherSystem is registered and active, this value is overridden by its computed air density.

 • 0.001225 kg/m³ at 10,000 meters.